Human Cognition in Machines: A Unified Perspective of World Models: Unified Cognition Framework for World Models

-In any case, after input coding, we have latent variable $z_t$ subject to the constraints for physically fitting $z_t$ within a \textbf{\textit{memory}} budget $B$, while also keep mutual information below $C$, or a sufficient mutual information between the observations, and latent space at step $t$.
-At this stage, alignment with physical laws is implicitly instilled through training data, and handcrafted reward signals (the latter is discussed more later on).
+After input encoding, we have latent variable $z_t$ subject to the constraints for physically fitting $z_t$ within a \textit{memory} budget $B$, while also keeping mutual information below $C$, or a sufficient mutual information between the observations and latent space at step $t$.
+At this stage, alignment with physical laws is implicitly instilled through training data and handcrafted reward signals (the latter is discussed more later on).
+To achieve sufficient world representation for downstream tasks, such as action selection for state transition performed by operator $\mathbb{T}$, we must select an ideal encoder $\phi^{*}_\theta()$ from among state-of-the-art world encoders $\mathcal{F}$, or in other words,

+The above selects an ideal encoder to compress the current observation while preserving enough information for a downstream tasks that produce a sufficient reward for training and inference. $\mathbb{T}$ may be a generative world model $W_\theta$ from Eq.~\eqref{eq:basic_wm}, a direct policy network, or an MPC planner model.
+This sufficiency value $\rho$ is task dependent, and selected by the researcher conditioned on expected results from competing state-of-the-art representation strategies found in $\mathcal{F}$.

+Encoders for world representation often are both multi-modal and multi-scalar (spatially, or as discussed in the next section, temporally).
+Both features complement each other in practice, and innovative \textit{perception} works rarely breakdown into one or the other~\cite{zhen2025tesseract,huang2026pointworld,stereoworld,liang2026lidarcrafter,zheng2024occworld,zhang2024bevworld}.
+TesserAct and PointWorld utilize RGB, Depth, and Normal readings to create a point-cloud representation of the world~\cite{zhen2025tesseract,huang2026pointworld}.
+StereoWorld, much like \textit{human}-like perception, utilizes disparity and epipolar constraints on two camera feeds to add a depth scale to 2D appearance~\cite{stereoworld}.
+Some embodied world models integrate encoded LiDAR measurements, $o_t^{\text{LiDAR}}$, into the perceptual pipeline and demonstrate that fusing complementary spatial modalities improves robustness and downstream planning performance, particularly in navigation and autonomous systems~\cite{liang2026lidarcrafter,zheng2024occworld}.
+Similarly, BEVworld fuses camera and LiDAR readings to create a Birds Eye View occupancy grid for world representation~\cite{zhang2024bevworld}.
+Across these works multi-modal \textbf{\textit{perception}} serves as a mechanism for reducing ambiguity in $z_t$ by grounding latent representations in multiple correlated spatial observation streams.